BoundedPowerFoundation/Bounded-Power-Framework-Governance-System/00-Reading/06-AI-Registration-Bundle.md

        Springfield, MA Public Schools
        Acme Health System

-     You can also ask the AI for a list of power-bearing authorities from a paticular area for you to select from
+     You can also ask the AI for a list of power-bearing authorities from a paticular area for you to select from.

      Then send.